 Why would I want it?

-You're within range of Wi-Fi a lot, and you want to save money.
-Google Fi offers excellent service coverage in urban areas, and densely populated regions tend to have lots of available Wi-Fi to use (lowering your monthly costs for data), which is why Project Fi is such a good fit for many urban dwellers.
+You're within range of Wi-Fi a lot.
+Google Fi offers excellent service coverage in urban areas, and densely populated regions tend to have lots of available Wi-Fi to use (lowering your monthly costs for data), which is why Google Fi is such a good fit for many urban dwellers.
 If you typically go from your home (with Wi-Fi) to your workplace (with Wi-Fi) and possibly also frequently access Wi-Fi in public spaces, you can save serious money with Google Fi.

 Why wouldn't I want it?

 Here are a couple reasons you might not like Google Fi.

 You currently have a family plan.
 If you have kids, and they're major data users, you may end up spending more money by switching to Google Fi.
 For some family plan users, it's a better deal to opt for a major carrier that's set up for family plans at lower rates than to pay for usage on a gigabyte basis.
 Remember, unlimited data on Google Fi is $80 a month per device.

 You're locked into a contract.
 If you are currently under contract (something you won't experience with Google Fi), it may be too much expense and trouble to get out of your current plan just to try Google Fi.
 In that case, you're better off waiting for your contract to end and then making the jump.